-The Art and Design Department requires a portfolio review as part of the admissions process.
-Each student applying to the University as an Art and Design major in a B.A. or B.F.A. degree program must submit a portfolio of work before acceptance into the program is granted.
-Typically, portfolio reviews are conducted during the University’s Fall Open House programs, Spring Portfolio Review Day in March, Scarlet and Grey Day in April (for students admitted to the University), select National Portfolio Review Days each fall, and select days during the summer.
-Specific dates and Instructions for scheduling a Portfolio Review are listed on the website.
+The Department of Art and Design requires a portfolio review as part of the admissions process.
+Each student applying to the University as a Studio Art major in a B.A. or B.F.A. degree program must submit a portfolio of work before acceptance into the program is granted.
+Portfolio reviews will be conducted during virtual National Portfolio Days and through our online submission platform, Slideroom.

 In the portfolio review, faculty look for both an interest in and commitment to art.
 This is important since students will be contemplating a professional career in art if they pursue the B.F.A. degree.

 The type of work that could constitute a portfolio might include the following:

 Drawings from observation (still-life, landscape, figure, etc.) (*Highly Recommended)

 Reproductions, or examples of any designs or illustrations done for high school publications or other organizations

 Examples or slides of ceramics or metals and jewelry

 Portfolios should consist of 10-20 pieces, and must include some examples of drawing from observation.

 All programs look for a range in media, evidence and skill in drawing from observation, composition and design skills, a sense of color, and evidence of a creative point of view.